As a student in Blackboard, you may take a variety of tests online, such as practice exams, pop quizzes, mid-term exams, and final exams.

 Taking Tests

-When taking the test, you may see the full list of questions or you may need to navigate through each question individually.
+When taking the test, you may see the full list of questions, or you may need to navigate through each question individually.
 Either way, you will need to make sure your answers save as you move through the test.

 If your test is timed, you will see the test timer count down the amount of time you have to answer questions at the top of the page.
-If the timer does not remain visible to you as you scroll through your questions, you may need to make note of the time on the system tray of your computer, or use a stopwatch to help you keep track of time.
+If the timer does not remain visible to you as you scroll through your questions, you may need to make a note of the time on the system tray of your computer or use a stopwatch to help you keep track of time.

 If your test is set to limit the amount of time you have to answer questions, your attempt will automatically submit when the timer runs out.
-If you finish answering questions before the time runs out, or if there’s not a time limit for your test, just click the ‘Submit’ button that appears beneath the last question to complete your attempt.
+If you finish answering questions before the time runs out, or if there’s no time limit for your test, just click the ‘Submit’ button that appears beneath the last question to complete your attempt.

 Viewing Test Results and Feedback

 Some exams submitted in Blackboard are scored automatically.
 Other exams—like those that include short-answer, essay, or file response questions—will need to be reviewed and scored by your instructor before a total score will be provided.
 After the exam score is released, you will be presented with your results based on the options selected by your instructor.
-At times, you may only see your score or you may be allowed to see which questions you answered incorrectly and feedback.
+At times, you may only see your score, or you may be allowed to see which questions you answered incorrectly and the feedback.

 Taking Tests in the Lockdown Browser